SC orders removal of encroachment on forest land, says land grabbers can't take refuge of law | Law-Order

 - India

-The Supreme Court Monday directed Haryana and the Faridabad municipal corporation to remove "all encroachments", consisting of around 10,000 residential construction, in Aravali forest area near a village, saying "land grabbers cannot take refuge of rule of law" and talk of "fairness".

-A vacation bench of justices A M Khanwilkar and Dinesh Maheshwari sought a compliance reports from the state government's officials after removing all encroachments from forest land near Lakarpur Khori village in Faridabad district within six weeks.
+A vacation bench of justices A M Khanwilkar and Dinesh Maheshwari sought compliance report from state government officials after removing all encroachments from forest land near Lakarpur Khori village in Faridabad district within six weeks.

+“In our opinion, the petitioners are bound by the directions given by the high court (of Punjab and Haryana) and reiterated by this court in order dated February 19, 2020 and again on April 5, 2021 in another proceedings pending before this court with regard to the same subject matter,” the bench said.

+“Therefore, we reiterate our directions given to the corporation as well to the state of Haryana as noted in the stated orders of this court and expect that the corporation will take all essential measures to remove encroachments on the subject forest land without any exception, not later than six weeks from today and submit a compliance report in that behalf, under the signature of the Chief Executive Officer of the corporation,” the bench said in its order.

-''In our opinion the petitioners are bound by the directions given by the Punjab and Haryana High Court and the Supreme Court in orders..," the bench said in the order and made clear that the state government may consider the plea of rehabilitation independently.
+“After those certificates are submitted within six weeks as aforesaid, the court may consider of passing further directions including regarding due verification of factual statement recorded in the certificates through an independent agency,” the bench said and made clear that state may consider the plea of rehabilitation independently.

-The top court, in a hearing conducted via video conferencing, directed that the Deputy Commissioner of Police of Faridabad will be responsible for providing police protection to the civic body officials in the demolition drive.

-The bench made clear that the compliance of earlier orders, asking removal of encroachments from forest land, would be verified by it.
+It said the state and local police shall give necessary logistical support to enable the corporation to implement the directions given by court to “evict the occupants/encroachers including by forcible eviction from the subject forest land and to clear all the encroachments therefrom.”
+It said Superintendent of Police, Faridabad, shall be personally responsible for ensuring adequate logistical support and police protection to the officials of corporation.
+“We further make it clear that the Chief Executive Officer of the corporation and the Secretary of the forest department shall be personally responsible to oversee the implementation of the directions given in this order and submit their compliance report(s) within six weeks,” it said and posted the matter for July 27.

-During the hearing, the bench took note of the submission that the illegal dwellers have no place to go and the state be directed to rehabilitate them before their eviction, saying the "land grabbers cannot take refuge in the rule of law" and talk of "fairness".
+During the hearing conducted via video-conferencing, the bench took note of the submission that illegal dwellers have no place to go and the state be directed to rehabilitate them before their eviction, saying the “land grabbers cannot take refuge in the rule of law” and talk of “fairness”.

-"Who is asking this?
+“Who is asking this?
 Land grabbers!
-When you come to court you become honest and law abiding and on site, you do not do anything lawful," the bench observed.
+When you come to court you become honest and law abiding and on site, you do not do anything lawful,” the bench observed during the hearing.

+In the first round of litigation, we were unable to get a favourable order for getting the demolition stopped, Gonsalves said, adding that “people should be rehabilitated and the right to housing cannot be denied”.

 So far as forest land is concerned, there was no question of compromise irrespective of the policy, the bench said.